 (d) The director of the department determines that the rate modification is warranted due to time-limited cost increases experienced when individuals move from institutional settings to community-based settings.

 (7) The amount of the payment rate modifications set forth in paragraphs (F)(5) and (F) (6) of this rule shall be limited to fifty-two cents for each fifteen-minute billing unit of routine homemaker/personal care provided to the individual during the first year of the individual's enrollment in the individual options waiver.

 (8) The team shall assess and document in the individual service plan when on-site/on-call may be appropriate.

-(a) In making the assessment, the team shall consider all of the following:
+(a) In making the assessment, the team shall consider:

 (i) Medical or psychiatric condition which requires supervision or supports throughout the night;